 - Banana Protein Muffins: Swap vanilla extract for banana extract and leave out the blueberries

-- Double Chocolate Protein Muffins: Swap vanilla protein powder for chocolate protein powder and add chocolate chips instead of the blueberries.
+- Double Chocolate Protein Muffins: Swap vanilla protein powder for chocolate protein powder and add chocolate chips instead of blueberries.

 - Peanut Butter Protein Muffins: Swap protein powder for peanut butter protein powder and use peanut powder instead of cinnamon.

-How to Make Blueberry Protein Muffins
+How To Make Blueberry Protein Muffins

 Step 1: Prep Work